fivetran/dbt_iterable_source/README.md

 - Adds descriptions to tables and columns that are synced using Fivetran.
 - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
-- Models staging tables, which will be used in our transform package.
+- Models staging tables to be used in our transform package.

 ## Models